mkeke/c64-basic-converter/readme.md

 - [ ] add verbose help option
 - [ ] add lookup tables for colors, POKEs, CHR$ etc

-No, there will be no validation of the actual BASIC code!
+No, there will be no validation of the actual BASIC code! :-D

+## Bugs and issues

+I'll try to keep this section empty.

 ## Thoughts about a config block

-The master file might have a config block at the top, in which it's possible to set different things.
+It would be nice to have a config block at the top of the master file, to be able to tweak how the converter behaves.
+For instance toggling a launchEmulator option.

 Something like this, that can be easily converted to JSON:
 ```